 Among the Russians, by Colin Thubron

 Intrepid traveller, Colin Thubron delivers a captivating account of Russia in his novel Among the Russians.
-Journeying from St Petersburg to Armenia, Thubron’s thought-provoking social commentary exposes the lives of everyday Russians living under a harsh Communist regime at the end of the Brezhnev era.
+Journeying from St Petersburg to Armenia, Thubron and his thought-provoking social commentary expose the lives of everyday Russians living under a harsh Communist regime at the end of the Brezhnev era.

 Oh, the Places You’ll Go, by Dr Seuss